M7x0-0ya2ser/THM-VPN/README.md

 ---

-▶ Before you start to use the tool if you aren't install cloudflare-warp follow the next steps, if already installed skip the 6 next steps<br/>
+## Before you start to use the tool if you aren't install cloudflare-warp follow the next steps, if already installed skip the 6 next steps>

----
 **1- Add cloudflare gpg key**
 ```bash
 curl https://pkg.cloudflareclient.com/pubkey.gpg | sudo gpg --yes --dearmor --output /usr/share/keyrings/cloudflare-warp-archive-keyring.gpg